Page Loading

 The value of an Advanced Innovation Voucher is up to £20,000 of grant funding.
 The company match is a mix of in-kind and cash contributions.

-Interface provides support with finding a suitable academic partner who has the right specialist expertise to progress your Research and Development project.
+Interface provides support with finding a suitable academic partner who has the right specialist expertise to progress your project.

 Am I eligible?